Sypher12233/CC_jammming/README.md

 85. Create a method in `Spotify.js` that accepts two arguments.
 The first argument is the name of the playlist.
 The second is an array of track URIs.

+    Add the `async` keyword before the methods name, as we will be awaiting the result of the getAccessToken() method.

     Inside the function, check if there are values saved to the methods two arguments.
 If not, return.

 86. Create three default variables:

-    * An access token variable, set to the current user's access token
+    * An access token variable, set to the current user's access token (don't forget the `await` keyword)
     * A headers variable, set to an object with an **Authorization** parameter containing the user's access token in the implicit grant flow request format
     * An empty variable for the user's Id